Usage¶

 -p PASS, --password PASS

-The password to connect to Instagram with (will be asked in the shell if the --username option was given without the corresponding --password).
+The password to connect to Instagram with (will be asked in the shell if the

-Options - Files
+Options - Files¶

 -n NUM, --num-to-dl NUM